Adding and Managing a Regular Switch Configuration Profile

 Note:

-• You cannot create ICX port profiles here, meaning, you must have already configured the ICX port profile and associated MAC OUI and LLDP TLV settings.
+• You cannot create ICX port profiles here, meaning that you must have already configured the ICX port profile and associated MAC OUI and LLDP TLV settings.
 Refer to Adding and Managing an ICX Port Profile and Adding MAC OUI and LLDP TLV Matching Entries for more information.

 • Configure the global ICX port profile, MAC OUI, and LLDP TLV settings from the Network Control > Policies & Profiles > Port Profiles > Switch tab.
 Refer to Adding and Managing an ICX Port Profile and Adding MAC OUI and LLDP TLV Matching Entries for more information.